-Key Audit Matte - How the matter was addressed in our audit We therefore determined that the estimates of impairment in respect of trade receivables have a high degree of estimation uncertainty. eceivables Assessing the adequacy of the disclosures of the key assumptions and judgements as well as compliance with IFRS 9.
-See notes 5(c statements.) (ii) of the financial Based on the audit procedures performed, no adjustments to the financial statements were deemed necessary.
-2 / // - C and a second state of the
+Key Audit Matter How the matter was addressed in our audit We therefore determined that the estimates of impairment in respect of trade receivables have a high degree of estimation uncertainty.
+Assessing the adequacy of the disclosures of the key assumptions and judgements as well as compliance with IFRS 9.
+See note 5(c) (ii) of the financial statements.
+Based on the audit procedures performed, no adjustments to the financial statements were deemed necessary.